openshift-cs/rosaworkshop/rosa-workshop/ostoy/12-scaling.md

 ### Node Autoscaling

 In ROSA one can also define [node autoscaling](https://docs.openshift.com/rosa/rosa_cluster_admin/rosa_nodes/rosa-nodes-about-autoscaling-nodes.html).
 You can also visit the [Node Autoscaling](/rosa/8-autoscaling) section of this workshop for more information.

-Before proceeding in this section please ensure that at least one machine pool has [autoscaling enabled](/rosa/8-autoscaling/#setting-up-cluster-autoscaling) otherwise this will not work.

 #### 1. Enable Autoscaling nodes on the machine pool